Dukweeno/Duckuino/README.md

 The original Rubber Ducky cannot preform Mouse control, But the Duckuino sure can (Well.. at least only this compiler).

-You can emulate mouse movements with MOUSEMOVE xPos,yPos,wheelPos

 # Added functionality
 1. Added support for: REM,ESCAPE and REPLAY/REPEAT.
-2. Added support for mouse movements and clicks (MOUSEMOVE xPos,yPos,wheelPos | MOUSECLICK left/right/middle).
+2. Added support for mouse movements and clicks ("MOUSEMOVE xPos,yPos,wheelPos" | "MOUSECLICK left/right/middle").
 3. Fixed empty lines bug.
 4. Rearranged the code and files.
 5. Added simple Bootstrap CDN UI.